 The list below narrows the field of Traeger grills to some of its most popular models.
 This list includes the best pellet grills for tailgating, backyard barbecues, and weekend-long smoking efforts.

-The 575 comes equipped with an ample 18-pound hopper that supplies enough fuel to keep the grill going for up to nine hours on a single load at high heat.
+This pellet smoker comes equipped with an ample 18-pound hopper that supplies enough fuel to keep the grill going for up to 9 hours on a single load at high heat.
 There’s also a handy clean-out feature that makes it easy to change out pellet flavors without having to finish a load.
 The 575 also includes the best additional features Traeger offers, including a D2 brushless motor and Wi-Fi connectivity.

 - Cooking capacity: 575 square inches